The first time that it happened was in the supermarket.

 You try to come up with rational explanations: Maybe you just look like a friendly young person.
 People felt moved to smile at you.
 But it keeps happening.
 At the gym, the gas station, the DMV.
-They never call attention to themselves, but they never try to hide it.
-You have started to stare back at them, to gesture, to mouth words: What do you want?
+They never call attention to themselves, but they never try to hide it either.
+You have started to stare back at them—to gesture, to mouth words: What do you want?
 Their only response is to smile.
-The same one on all of them—wide but mirthless.
+The same one on all of them—wide, but mirthless.
 Hungry.

-You wonder if you should call someone, but you don’t know who.
+You wonder if you should call someone, but you don’t know who to call.
 You can’t imagine how talking to the police would go.
 Your friendships in the city revolved around drinking and smoking.
-What little messages you received you stopped returning months ago.
+What little messages you received, you stopped returning months ago.